 In 1995, internationally-renowned anthropologist Johan Reinhard, along with his climbing companion, Miguel Zárate, discovered the ice mummy Juanita in the Andes.
 Uncannily well-preserved - even her organs and the contents of her stomach were intact - Juanita immediately captivated researchers.
-She's believed to have been an Inca child sacrifice who was killed to please ... or appease ... the gods around the year 1450.
-She was a mummy long before she was found ... and centuries before civilization as we know it began to define the foundations of what we call contemporary life.
+She's believed to have been an Inca child, sacrificed to appease the gods around the year 1450.
+She was a mummy long before she was found.
 Nevertheless, if it hadn't been for the volcanic eruption that effectively dislodged her resting place, she might never have been discovered at all.

 Today, Juanita has been relocated from her icy tomb.
 She sits on display at the Museum of Andean Sanctuaries in Arequipa, Peru, where she seems to greet visitors from across the centuries.

 She Was A Healthy Teen When She Died

 She Suffered From Blunt Force Trauma